Professor Sally Hines

-I am an Associate Professor of Sociology and Gender Studies in the School of Sociology and Social Policy.
+I am a Professor of Sociology and Gender Identities in the School of Sociology and Social Policy, and Leader of the ‘Inequalities Academic Area’.
 I joined the School in 2007.
 Between 2009 – 2014 I was the Director of the Centre for Interdisciplinary Gender Studies.
 I work in the areas of gender, sexuality, intimacy, and the body; addressing transformations in these identity practices and everyday experiences.
 I am interested in how substantive changes feed into theoretical debates around citizenship, recognition and social movements.
 The focus on the intersections – and disconnections - of gender, sexuality, and embodiment are brought together in my body of work on transgender.

-I also contribute to the MA modules ‘Theorising Gender’ and ‘Contested Bodies’ , and the UG module Identities, Inequality and Policy.
+I contribute to the MA modules ‘Theorising Gender’ and ‘Inequalities in Media'.

 I am interested in supervising topics related to the broad areas of: